NalaGinrut/artanis/README.md

 =========

 Artanis aims to be a very lightweight web framework for Scheme.
+The philosophy of Artanis would be very radical to try cutting-edge things.
+So you are under your own risk to use it.
+However, it may bring cool experiences when you play it.

+TODO: Move all the APIs to docs page.

 ## Features:

-* very lightweight: the core artanis.scm almost 300 lines, easy to hack and learn for newbies.
+* Very lightweight: easy to hack and learn for newbies.
-* a relative complete web-server implementation, include error page handler, support all the HTTP methods (you have to specify your own handler)
+* A complete web-server implementation, include error page handler.
-* 10K concurrent performance for the server, takes advantage of the Guile inner server.
-It's enough for your own site/blog.
+* Aim to be high concurrency performance of the server in the future.
-* sinatra like style route, that's why it names "artanis" ;-)
+* sinatra-like style route, that's why it names "artanis" ;-)
-* Database support (now using guile-dbi), mysql/sqlite/postgresql.
-But it's easy to port to other database binding.
-* session support
+* Database support(with guile-dbi): mysql/sqlite/postgresql.
+* Easy and nice web cache control.
-* HTML template of SXML (very easy to use for Lisper)
+* Efficient HTML template parsing.

 ## INSTALL:
 First, you need Guile-2.x:
 http://www.gnu.org/software/guile/
 Or just install it with your apt-get/zypper/yum...
-I suggest you install Guile-2.0.9 which is the best release so far.
-And Artanis will be developped based on 2.0.9 till its first official release version.
+Guile-2.0.11 is recommended.
+It's OK if you try Guile-2.2(the master branch).

-You need guile-dbi to handle database: http://download.gna.org/guile-dbi/
+You need guile-dbi to handle database, please use the highest release: http://download.gna.org/guile-dbi/

-And you need specified dbd to control the database, you have three choices:
+And you need dbd to control the specified database, you have three choices:
 * guile-dbd-mysql
 * guile-dbd-postgresql
 * guile-dbd-sqlite3

-All the database operations are in (artanis db).

 NOTE: For our example/blog.scm, you need guile-dbd-mysql